Cognigy/Documentation/docs/en/docs/insights/dashboard-overview.md

   <figcaption>Overview dashboard - 1</figcaption>
 </figure>

-When hovering the line chart, details as for example the rated month, the year and the exact number of sessions will be displayed.
+When hovering the line chart, details as for example, the rated month, the year and the exact number of sessions will be displayed.

 **Each chart can display data in two ways:**